babel/website/_posts/2016-12-06-the-state-of-babel.md

 This is where `babel-preset-env` comes in: it's a Babel preset that automatically determines the correct Babel plugins to use based on the provided environments.

 Its goal is both simplicity in use and efficiency in output: you only need to worry about your target environments to be able to take advantage of native code.
-The preset will decide for you when you need to add or remove a plugin.
+The preset decides for you the required plugins.

-Some example configs
+#### Some example configs

-Targeting Chrome 55 + last 2 versions
+Targeting Chrome 55 + last 2 versions of other browsers via [browserslist](https://github.com/ai/browserslist)

 ```js
 {